ericarobeen/o-live/README.md

 - Mobile application development
 - API marketplace for third-party integration

-## 📞 Contact

-For questions, collaboration, or technical details:
-- 📧 Email: [your-email@example.com]
-- 💼 LinkedIn: [Your LinkedIn Profile]
-- 🐙 GitHub: [Your GitHub Profile]

 ---

-*Built with ❤️ using AWS AI/ML services*
+*Built with 🫒 using AWS AI/ML services by UC Berkeley MIDS students*